polkastreamstudios/pstr/README.md

 # Disclaimers
 - There is only one PSTR smart contract address on BSC and no other blockchains.
 Here it is again: [bscscan.com/address/0x3cdd71d99cb393928b74d549d4cb0a6ffe0a60a8](https://bscscan.com/address/0x3cdd71d99cb393928b74d549d4cb0a6ffe0a60a8).
 Please always confirm it before making any investment decisions.

 - Until official announcements are made, the PSTR token cannot be bought or traded on any platform, whether it be a centralized exchange (CEX), a decentralized exchange (DEX), or a launchpad.
-The official Polkastream social media channels are accessible at [polkastream.io](https://polkastream.io), and all announcements of investment and/or pre-sale opportunities will be made via those socials.
+The official Polkastream social media channels are accessible at [polkastream.app](https://polkastream.app), and all announcements of investment and/or pre-sale opportunities will be made via those socials.
 Anyone claiming that you can purchase PSTR otherwise is an impersonator.
 Be careful and aware of potential scammers.

 - 100% of the PSTR token supply in the Company’s possession will always be stored in the most secure and effective air-gapped wallet currently available in the market.
 This should provide complete security and safety from hacks, as air-gapped wallets are never connected to the internet and, therefore, cannot be hacked digitally.

 # Questions?
-Contact us at info@polkastream.io, or join Polkastream's [Discord server](https://discord.gg/polkastream), and the core and admin team will be happy to answer your questions.
+Contact us at support@polkastream.app, or join the PDAO [Discord server](https://discord.gg/0xpdao), and the core and admin team will be happy to answer your questions.